Best Scuba Diving in December

 Recommended by Rachel Gaw

 December means the beginning of the northeastern monsoon season in the Maldives.
 This time of year offers the best visibility and plankton-rich currents which draw in various marine life.
-Scuba diving in December in the south atolls promises pelagic encounters - think silkies, hammerheads and tiger sharks.
+Scuba diving in the south atolls promises pelagic encounters - think silkies, hammerheads and tiger sharks.
 And if you turn your head out into the blue, the channels in the south atolls also welcome manta and whale sharks.

 The Baa Atoll is one of the best spots for diving with mantas.
 These gentle giants, as well as the occasional whale shark, gather in Hanifaru Bay on the eastern side for the atoll.
 Hanifaru's position makes it a veritable bowl of plankton, leading to a feeding frenzy for big pelagics - a true sight to behold for divers.